flawnson/flawnson.github.io/docs/_drafts/Compositions.md

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

-# Change Series
+# Movement Series

-## Papillon
+## Chenille | Papillon

-The first song is the most recent creation in this series.
-It is meant to summarize the purpose and reason for the creation of the other songs.
-It's played daintily with certain moments emphasized by volume, but otherwise fairly consistent.
+> "Metamorphosis personified"

+Technically, Papillon was made first, but naturally, Chenille is played first.
+The caterpillar comes before the butterfly.
+Chenille was written one day when I got bored of practicing Papillon and stumbled upon a "lazier" way to play it.
+Chenille is a version of Papillon where the chords are broken.
+The motion of the player's hands mimic the patterned crawl of a caterpillar.
+Although technically it is it's own song, it could be seen as the first part of a two part song.

-It's named "Papillon" (French for butterfly) primarily because of the way one's hands are positioned when playing this piece.
+The name "Papillon" (French for butterfly) comes from the way one's hands are positioned when playing the song.
 The two thumbs are intertwined while the other finger are spread apart to imitate the wings of a butterfly.
-But to me, "Papillon" is a reference to something personal.
+It's played daintily with certain moments emphasized by volume, but otherwise fairly consistent throughout.

+Papillon is the first song I ever publically released.
+It is meant to summarize the journey I took to creating my own music.
 The song starts small, change is hesitant, and the "wings" are kept close to a familiar and comfortable position.
 As the first movement plays out, the butterfly is forced to confront discomfort and change in pursuit of something beautiful.
 The key changes range from hopeful, to vigilant, and finally to joyful.
 But it always returns to its original verse.
 The song keeps its binary pattern up until the end, when the butterfly learns to break free.
 The final broken chords signify moving forwards towards an uncertain future, but the hands come together to imply that no matter where it goes, it will not forget its roots.

-This story describes my relationship with piano and composition.
+This story the song portrays describes my relationship with piano and composition.
 I think it's fitting that my first release is a reflection of the journey to get to this point.

 ## Aeolian